Feb 3, 2021

 Closed bridge loans have a fixed repayment date.
 While open bridge loans have no fixed repayment date, you’ll usually be expected to pay it off within 12 months.

-Funding Options has partnered with 40+ accredited lenders and we’ve processed more than £240M in CBILS loans for our customers so far.
-Our CBILS customers include a care home, electrical business and a wealth management firm.
+Funding Options has partnered with 40+ accredited lenders and processed more than £240M in CBILS loans for our customers during the time it was available.
+Our previous CBILS customers included a care home, electrical business and a wealth management firm.

 Every type of finance has its advantages and disadvantages, and alternative business finance is no exception.
 Before making a commitment, make sure that you understand the terms and conditions of your loan, including interest rates and any fees.